vas-dav/Password-Generator/README.md

 #### Program saves your passwords
 * The program asks for the platform, where the passwords will be used
 * After generating a password, the program saves the password and the platform in a [txt file](https://github.com/vas-dav/Password-Generator/blob/main/SavedPasswords/passwords.txt) (CURRENTLY WORKS ON MAC ONLY)
+* Saving the password in a clipboard after generating it (CURRENTLY WORKS ON MAC ONLY)

 #### More coming soon...